jiahecui/SenAOReFoc/paper/paper.md

-SenAOReFoc consists of 5 main units, the SHWS initialisation and DM calibration unit, the Zernike aberration input unit, the AO control and data collection unit, the miscellaneous control unit, and the remote focusing unit (\autoref{fig:GUI}).
+SenAOReFoc consists of 5 main units, the SHWS initialisation and DM calibration unit, the Zernike aberration input unit, the AO control and data collection unit, the miscellaneous control unit, and the remote focusing unit, as shown in \autoref{fig:gui}.
 The software can be ran in either 'debug mode' to perform functionality tests without connected hardware (DM and SHWS), or 'standard mode' on a well-aligned optical sectioning microscope (confocal, multiphoton, etc.).
 User controllable system parameters can be freely accessed and modified